neachdainn/nng-rs/README.md

 ### Examples

 The following example uses the [intra-process][2] transport to set up a [request][3]/[reply][4] socket pair.
-The "client" sends a String to the "server" which responds with a nice phrase.
+The "client" sends a string to the "server" which responds with a nice phrase.

 ```rust
 use nng::*;